vc27/dnd/5e/un-named-character/un-named-character.md

 - Wis = -1
 - Cha = 2

+# Skills

+- Acrobatics
+- Deception
+- History
+- Investigation
+- Persuasion
+- Stealth

 # Weapons

 - Yanmaodao sword, trained from a Qing dynasty
 - 2 Tanto
 - 6 Shuriken
 - 1 Themes Tools

+# Feats

+### Keen Mind

+You have a mind that can track time, direction, and detail with uncanny precision.
+You gain the following benefits.

+- Increase your Intelligence score by 1, to a maximum of 20.
+- You always know which way is north.
+- You always know the number of hours left before the next sunrise or sunset.
+- You can accurately recall anything you have seen or heard within the past month.

 # Background